n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 > instances in any real-word syllables.
 Thus, implementations may
 > choose to limit occurrences by limiting the above expressions to a
 > finite length, such as `(HALANT_GROUP CN){0,4}` .

+> Note: Although they are labelled as "standalone syllables" here,
+> many sequences that match the standalone regular expression above
+> are instances where a document needs to display a matra, combining
+> mark, or special form in isolation.
+Such sequences might not have
+> any significance with regard to the definition of syllables used in
+> the language or orthography of the text.

 A symbol-based syllable will match the expression:
 ```markdown